pericoel21/allGuardsmanRPG/system-dev/design-considerations.md

 - I like Stat damage on every stat.
 	- The active stats might be damaged more often in a roundabout way (wounds).
 	- The passive ones act as HP.

+### Why different stats for PCs and NPCs?
+In PCs it gives more freedom to adapt a description to a Stat.
+In an NPC, less stats (and the specific names for them) help the user look through it quick and understand the character.

+## On Wounds
+### Why don't ever affect CON or WILL with the wounds?
+Because CON and WIL are the factors behind pain (Pain = CON + WIL + Luck).
+If I affect CON or WIL with wounds, it gets recursive and players have to modify Pain on the fly.
+I think it is a cleaner experience to calculate it once.

 ## On Tags, Tier and Success
 ### Why the heavy use of Tier?
 - Global way to set power scales, so players and GM get used.